 Fortunately, many of these projects are fairly inexpensive.
-Air sealing is especially affordable — a homeowner can do a lot with caulking and weatherstripping for $100.
+Air sealing is especially affordable — a homeowner can do a lot with caulking and weatherstripping.
 Adding attic insulation is also frequently recommended by home energy raters.
-In many cases, homeowners can install their own insulation in the attic for about $300.
+In many cases, homeowners can install their own insulation in the attic.
 To learn more about your options for adding insulation to your home — and which pieces of the job you can do yourself — check out Adding Insulation Can Save You Money!.

 While energy efficiency is terrific, you don’t want retrofits to accidentally create major problems.
 One of those potential problems is an issue with air quality — especially carbon monoxide, which is not uncommon in houses with older heating equipment.
 A carbon monoxide alarm is a good idea for any home that uses a vented heating system.